Shipton, Gloucestershire

+The Gloucestershire Way long-distance footpath passes through the village.

+Shipton Oliffe is represented by the county councillor for Northleach division and the district councillor for Sandywell ward on Cotswold District Council.

+History

 The name Shipton, meaning "sheep farmstead", indicates that sheep farming occurred here long before the Norman invasion.
 The Domesday Book refers to two manors, Oliffe and Solers, each with its own church.
-In 1871, they were united as one parish.
 The former rectory of St Oswald's, Shipton Olife, is a Grade II listed Victorian baronial house, built in 1863 by Thomas Fulljames.

-The Gloucestershire Way long-distance footpath passes through the village.

-Shipton Oliffe is represented by the county councillor for Northleach division and the district councillor for Sandywell ward on Cotswold District Council.
+The parish was formed on 29 September 1871 from "Shipton Oliffe" and "Shipton Sollars".